Bray-Ro/SL-studio/README.md

-# simplo-plus-plus-GUI-maker
+# simploscript and SML
-This is basically a simplo++ add on that adds a markdown language called SML
+This is basically a simplo++ add on that adds a markdown language called SML, runs seperately from simplo++ compiler written in c# and python.